UnderNightInBirth/FLS-Flora/README.md

 <img src="https://github.com/user-attachments/assets/0ce958e8-e2f4-4f7b-a095-f958366e3cf0">

-<br>Under Night In-Birth II **FLS Flora** ("False Flora") is a modpack, for the curious, by the curious.
+<br>Under Night In-Birth II **FLS Flora** ("False Flora") is a modpack, made by a few curious minds.

-It's the culmination of the minds behind [the only based and open-oriented UNIB research](https://github.com/Fatih120/undernightinbirth), intended to put together a humble but sweeping modpack so that future visionaries are encouraged to make their own mods for the world of the Hollow Night.
+From those behind [the only based UNIB resource out there](https://github.com/Fatih120/undernightinbirth), these mods are a humble culmination of sweeping changes to give the game a new coat of paint, while encouraging other visionaries to crack things open and make their own mods for the world of the Hollow Night.

 <img src="https://github.com/user-attachments/assets/910eea11-de55-41d4-9f73-1ca1abc3cb00">

 </div>

+:warning: This repo is in an ALPHA STATE.
+Some functions are release-ready, some things are not.
+Character progress is here and there depending on who you ask.
+That said, you can still launch the game and enjoy without worrying about crashes or Network, but there will be bugs.

 <br>

 FLS Flora transforms the UNI2 experience with:
-- Custom characters, both ported and from-scratch
+- Custom characters, both ported and from-scratch (Workin' on it!)
-- A unique look and feel
+- A unique look and feel (Workin' on it!)
 - Lots of BGMs to tune in to
-- An unhealthy amount of seamlessly bringing everything together
+- Stages ported from a familiar game and edited to feel "nightly"
+- Neat touches and an attempt to make edits seem not-out-of-place
 - Network play with users of the same mod
-- Working Missions and other customizable goodies
+- Working Missions and other customizable goodies (Workin' on it!)
-- Characters with their own Arcade Stories
+- Characters with their own Arcade Stories (Workin' on it!)
-- Potential secrets and bosses to fight
+- ~~Potential secrets and bosses to fight~~ (Workin' on it!)
 - A wonderful and relaxed support community

 Not everything is complete, and many more things are to come as contributors add their edits to the game.